camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/upgrade.md

 :::caution

-Ensure to review the [instructions for a specific version](#version-update-instructions) before staring the actual upgrade.
+Ensure to review the [instructions for a specific version](#version-update-instructions) before starting the actual upgrade.

 :::